 From there, install the tools needed, create your first dashboard, and you are ready to go!

-If you need some inspiration, I wrote an article on how to monitor your Linux machine using Prometheus and Grafana.
+If you need some inspiration, I wrote an article on Linux process monitoring with Prometheus and Grafana.
 It helps setting up the tools as well as getting your first dashboard done.

 I hope you learned something new today.